What is a 2-year employment visa in Dubai?

 Sponsoring your family under the employment visa

-The employee acts as the sponsor for family members and usually pays the associated costs (employer may cover this, but it depends on the company).
+The employee acts as the sponsor for family members and usually pays the associated costs (the employer may cover this, but it depends on the company).

 Requirements: